 - "Retractable studded tires" are tires with embedded studs that retract to at or below the wear bar of the tire and project not less than .04 inch beyond the tread surface of the tire when extended.
-The tire industry expects to test market retractable studded tires in 2008 followed by a broader product rollout in 2009.

 - "Studded tires" are tires with studs that are made of a rigid material that wears at the same rate as the tire tread.
 The studs must extend at least .04 inch but not more than .06 inch beyond the tread surface.
 Studded tires are only legal for use in Oregon from November 1 through March 31.

 When allowed in place of chains, traction tires are to be placed as shown on Minimum Chain Requirements.